rubberduckdev/commonly-forgotten/docs/2018/05/the-thriving-meme-mining-ghost-town-of-hollywood.md

-# The Thriving Meme Mining Ghost Town of Hollywood
+# [WIP] The Thriving Meme Mining Ghost Town of Hollywood

 Melancholy Elephants by Spyder Robinson was wrong.
 Old ideas are known to everybody.
 The website [TV Tropes] catalogues and publishes